Hypfer/Valetudo/docs/_pages/general/rooting-instructions.md

 Then accept at the bottom and `Create Job`.
 This will send your build to your email once it’s built.
 Download the `tar.gz` file to your laptop.

-To get the rooted firmware package onto your robot, you'll need to spin up a temporary webserver (e.g. by using `python3 -m http.server`) in the directory where you downloaded your firmware image to.
+With the `tar.gz` downloaded, head over to <a href="https://github.com/Hypfer/valetudo-helper-httpbridge" rel="noopener" target="_blank">https://github.com/Hypfer/valetudo-helper-httpbridge</a>
+and download a matching binary for your laptops operating system.

+On Windows, a simple double-click should start the utility webserver and create a new `www` directory right next to it.
+It will also print out sample commands explaining how to download from and upload to it.
+Don't close that window until you're done.

-Connect the laptop to the robots Wi-Fi access point and download the firmware image to the robot via e.g. `wget http://<your-laptop-ip>/dreame.vacuum.pxxxx_fw.tar.gz`.
+Copy the downloaded system image to the `www` folder and connect the laptop to the Wi-Fi Access Point of the robot.
-By default, you should be in `/tmp` which is also the recommended download location.

 Note: If you can't see the robots Wi-Fi AP to connect to, it might have disabled itself because 30 minutes passed since the last boot.
 In that case, press and hold the two outer buttons until it starts talking to you.